sambrightman/sphinxcontrib-emacs/doc/guide/domain.rst

    primary_domain = 'el'

-To change the default domain per file, use the directive :dir:`default-domain`:
+To change the default domain per file, use the :dir:`default-domain` directive:

 .. code-block:: rst